Graduate Certificate of Agricultural Health and Medicine

 |Award granted||Graduate Certificate of Agricultural Health and Medicine|

-Students are likely to undertake the GCAHM on a part-time basis over Trimesters 1 and 2 with the option of concluding the research project in Trimester 3.
-One core unit will run in block mode – please refer to individual unit handbook entries for further details.
+Students are likely to undertake the GCAHM on a part-time basis over Trimesters 1 and 2 with the option of concluding elective units in Trimester 3.
+One core unit will run on campus in block mode – please refer to individual unit handbook entries for further details.

 |Deakin course code||H522|

 |Approval status||This course is approved by the University under the Higher Education Standards Framework.|

 |Australian Quality Framework (AQF) recognition||The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.|

 - Course overview

 - Career opportunities

 - Fees and charges